open-wc/open-wc/docs/docs/testing/helpers.md

   fixtureCleanup();
 }

-// Alternatively, you can add the fixtureCleanup in the afterEach function, but note that this is exactly what the automatically registered side-effect does. afterEach(() => {
+// Alternatively, you can add the fixtureCleanup in the teardown function, but note that this is exactly what the automatically registered side-effect does. teardown(() => {
   fixtureCleanup();
 });
 ```